-Finally, to strengthen the results obtained using SAL over Northern Italy, the verification of QPF is extended to the whole Italian country employing FSS.
-Results are shown in Figure 6 for two thresholds: 1 mm (solid lines) and 5 mm (dashed lines).
-Regarding the 1 mm threshold, a strong improvement in QPF accuracy can be noticed at +1h when reflectivity volumes are assimilated ($rad60_nolhn$ and rad60 experiments).
-At this lead time also only the use of LHN (conv60) is able to improve significantly the assimilation of conventional data ($conv60_nolhn$).
-At +2h the FSS value of the two experiments in which reflectivities are assimilated is still slightly larger than that of $conv60_nolhn$, while from +3h onwards differences become very small.
-Regarding conv60, the QPF accuracy strongly worsen between +2h and +4h and it is the worst among the 4 experiments.
-Similar conclusions hold when the 5 mm threshold is considered but, in this case, QPF of experiments in which reflectivity volumes are assimilated outperforms conv60 even at the first hour of forecast.
-Furthermore, values of FSS of $rad60_nolhn$ are slightly larger than those of rad60 between +2h and +4h.
+Finally, to strengthen the results obtained using SAL over northern Italy, the verification of QPF is extended to the whole country of Italy employing FSS.
+Results are shown in Fig. 6 for two thresholds: 1 mm (solid lines) and 5 mm (dashed lines).
+Regarding the 1 mm threshold, a strong improvement in QPF accuracy can be noticed at +1 h when reflectivity volumes are assimilated ( $rad60\nolhn$ and rad60experiments).
+At this lead time also, only the use of LHN (conv60) is able to improve significantly the assimilation of conventional data ( $conv60\nolhn$ ).
+At +2 h the FSS value of the two experiments in which reflectivities are assimilated is still slightly larger than that of $conv60\nolhn$ , while